litlfred/ITI.VHL/input/pagecontent/volume-1.md

 **TODO: Provide an end-user friendly overview of what the profile does for them.
 Keep it brief (a paragraph or two, up to a page).
 If extensive detail is needed, it should be included in Section XX.4- Use Cases.**

+The Verifiable Health Links (VHL) Profile defines protocols and patterns that allow the sharing of health documents in the form of links that are verifiable within a trusted network.
+VHLs facilitate convenient access to health information through easily shareable links, such as QR codes.

 **TODO: Explicitly state whether this is a Workflow, Transport, or Content Module (or combination) profile.
 See the IHE Technical Frameworks General Introduction for definitions of these profile types.
 The IHE Technical Frameworks [General Introduction](https://profiles.ihe.net/GeneralIntro/). **

 <a name="actors-and-transactions"> </a>